oleksa-oleksa/C_Programming/README.md

 # C_Programming
-Different C tasks that I did studying C language SS2016 - WS17/18.
+Studying C language SS2016 - WS17/18.
 From the first steps to the real time and network programming for Unix.

 - Tasks for leetcode.com
 - Appointment managemt program using double linked lists and pointers